Skip to content

 Platform Modules

-A platform module is a module that loads in the controller JVM.
-It is the model for cluster-wide functionality: a leaderboard service, a Discord-notification bridge, a custom analytics endpoint, a webhook fan-out.
-Anything that needs cluster state, REST endpoints, persistent storage, or coordination across nodes is a platform module.
+A platform module loads in the Controller JVM and adds cluster-wide functionality: a leaderboard service, a Discord bridge, a custom analytics endpoint, a webhook fan-out.
+Anything that needs cluster state, REST endpoints, persistent storage, or capability wiring across modules is a platform module.

 What you’ll learn

-• The PlatformModule contract and the lifecycle hooks the controller calls.
+• The PlatformModule entrypoint contract and every hook the Controller calls.

 public interface PlatformModule {